 Like many others struggling to get connected and back on track to a happy, fulfilling life, Anderson benefited from the individual attention Built For Zero focuses on veterans and homeless individuals and families.

-Sign up for the Reasons to be Cheerful newsletter.“Detroit utilizes an approach of getting to know each veteran individually, because that is critical to ensure proper housing placement and reduce recidivism,” explains Diandra Gourlay, vice president of social services for Volunteers of America Michigan (VOAM), the state’s largest provider of veteran services, which oversees the Built for Zero program in Detroit.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“Detroit utilizes an approach of getting to know each veteran individually, because that is critical to ensure proper housing placement and reduce recidivism,” explains Diandra Gourlay, vice president of social services for Volunteers of America Michigan (VOAM), the state’s largest provider of veteran services, which oversees the Built for Zero program in Detroit.
 “Solving homelessness is not simply putting individuals in housing; it’s putting them in housing that meets their unique needs, where they have the type of support and community necessary to maintain their housing.”

 Initially, the VA’s Grant Per Diem (GPD) program paid for Anderson to live in transitional housing.
 Rhonda Hall, Anderson’s case manager through VOAM, became a key member of Team Josephus.